osisoft/OSI-Samples-OCS/basic_samples/Authentication/AuthorizationCodeFlow/PowerBI/README.md

 in
     #"Expanded Column1"
 ```

+## Tests

+Included is an automated test that runs CodedUI to make sure that the OCS Power BI Authentication connector works.
+To run this test you must have at least one recent source in PowerBI that has at least 1 record, and you must have have been logged in and selected Stay Logged In.
+This test simply checks to make sure the recent source works with a refresh and we can click on the first result.
+Due to it being CodedUI the test might not work on other environments than the test comptuer due to window positioning and other settings.

+To run the test from the commandline on the machine with PowerBI Desktop:

+1. Build the test project using ''' msbuild '''from the folder with the test .csproj
+1. Navigate to the sub-directoy \bin\debug
+1. Run ''' mstest /testcontainer:OCSConnectorTest.dll '''

+Note: when running a CodedUI test you should not move the mouse on that computer, or have anything else that can change the mouse movement or window focus during the test.
+Doing so will probably cause the test to fail

 For the general steps or switch languages see the Task [ReadMe](../../../)
 For the main OCS page [ReadMe](https://github.com/osisoft/OSI-Samples-OCS)